borglab/gtsam.org/_posts/2021-02-23-uncertainties-part3.md

 \end{align}
 $$

-However, the _noise_ is defined on the left, which is inconvenient because is still a covariance in the base frame, but it is also inconsistent with right-hand convention.
+However, the _noise_ is defined on the left, which is inconvenient because is still a covariance in the body frame, but it is also inconsistent with right-hand convention.
 We can move it to the right using the adjoint:

 $$
 \begin{equation}